Increase the proportion of natural or semi‐natural habitat in the farmed landscape

 Key messages

-• Ten studies evaluated the effects of increasing the proportion of natural or semi-natural habitat in the farmed landscape on butterflies and moths.
-Three studies were in Switzerland, two were in each of Germany and the UK, and one was in each of the USA, Sweden and New Zealand.
+• Twelve studies evaluated the effects of increasing or maintaining the proportion of natural or semi-natural habitat in the farmed landscape on butterflies and moths.
+Three studies were in Switzerland, two were in each of Germany, Sweden and the UK, and one was in each of the USA, Malaysia, and New Zealand.

-• Richness/diversity (9 studies): Eight of nine studies (including one replicated, randomized, controlled study, one before-and-after study and seven replicated, site comparison studies) in Germany, Sweden, Switzerland, the UK, New Zealand found that the species richness of butterflies and moths was higher on farms with a greater proportion of semi-natural habitat, after semi-natural habitat had been created or in the semi-natural habitat compared to conventional farmland.
-The ninth study found that the species richness of butterflies was similar on farms with different proportions of semi-natural habitat.
+• Richness/diversity (11 studies): Nine of eleven studies (including one replicated, randomized, controlled study, one before-and-after study and eight replicated, site comparison studies) in Germany, Sweden, Malaysia, Switzerland, the UK, and New Zealand found that the species richness of butterflies, burnet moths and all moths was higher on farms with a greater proportion of semi-natural habitat or with a greater proportion of woodland in the surrounding landscape, or after semi-natural habitat had been created, compared to conventional farmland or farmland with a greater proportion of arable land in the surrounding landscape.
+One study found that species richness of butterflies in oil palm plantations was higher where ground coverage of weeds had been maintained but similar whether or not epiphyte or fern coverage was maintained.
+The eleventh study found that the species richness of butterflies was similar on farms with different proportions of semi-natural habitat.

-• Abundance (7 studies): Six replicated studies (including one randomized, controlled study and five site comparison studies) in Sweden, the UK, New Zealand, and Switzerland found that the abundance of butterflies and moths was higher on farms with a greater proportion of semi-natural habitat, or in semi-natural habitat compared to conventional farmland.
-One replicated, site comparison study in the USA found that the abundance of four out of eight species of butterflies was higher on farms surrounded by woodland, but the abundance of least skipper was lower on farms with more semi-natural habitat.
+• Abundance (8 studies): Six replicated studies (including one randomized, controlled study and five site comparison studies) in Sweden, the UK, New Zealand, and Switzerland found that the abundance of butterflies and moths was higher on farms with a greater proportion of semi-natural habitat, or in semi-natural habitat compared to conventional farmland.
+One of two replicated, site comparison studies in the USA and Sweden found that the abundance of four out of eight species of butterflies was higher on farms surrounded by woodland, but the abundance of least skipper was lower on farms with more semi-natural habitat.
+The other study found that overall butterfly abundance was similar on farms surrounded by different proportions of woodland and arable land.

 BEHAVIOUR (0 STUDIES)